-Now, as EFF has pointed out that how big a mess is this certification process specially since a few certifying authorities have delegated their task of certification to some not-so-trustable companies like Etisalat, UAE.
+Now, as EFF has pointed out that how big a mess is this certification process especially since a few certifying authorities have delegated their task of certification to some not-so-trustable companies like Etisalat, UAE.

-- For the paranoids, there is a Firefox addon which warns user if a website presents a certificate different than last time.
+- For the paranoids, there is a Firefox addon which warns the user if a website presents a certificate different than last time.

 - The ideas presented are simplified for the sake of understanding, the actual implementation are more involved but based on the same ideas.